-In this blog, we explore the policy, what it means for small businesses and how those in need can access the cash.
+In this blog, we explore the policy, new application deadline of 30 March 2021, what it means for small businesses and how to access the funds.

-“Never before have we been able to do something of this magnitude in such a short space of time,” was the galvanising address of the Chancellor during yesterday’s announcement of the new micro-loan scheme.
+“Never before have we been able to do something of this magnitude in such a short space of time,” was the galvanising address of the Chancellor during his announcement of the new micro-loan scheme back in April.

-Available from next Monday (4 May 2020), the scheme is the latest initiative in a raft of recent policy measures deployed to protect businesses from the economic impacts of coronavirus.
+Available from 4 May 2020, the scheme has been a core component of the Government’s policy measures deployed to protect businesses from the economic impacts of coronavirus.

 - £1.25 billion support package to help fast-growing firms